Aritra4568/wassap/Readme.md

    python client.py
    ```

-4. Type this to connect to server and talk to your friends :
+4. Type this to connect to server and talk to your friends with no internet connection:

     ```python
     HOST:127.0.0.1
-    PORT:33006
+    PORT:33007

 5. Follow the onscreen instructions.

+## Instruction for connecting to server

+1. For installation type your password(after completing the installation that window will automaticly close)

+2. Go back to the existing terminal and *enter the **HOST** and **PORT*** given in installtion section.

+3. Now you are connected to the server and *type your name* to start your chat.

+## Features

+1. **Unlimited chatting* with your friends and family.

+2. Works *independently*.
+Don't care if you are offline or online.

+3. Works with *every linux system*.

+## Feedback

+Please *support me* for more updates of this project by giving a star.

 ## Credit